-It shall be a violation of this policy for any student or employee to be subjected to, or to subject another person to, sexual harassment.
-Following the completion of the District's grievance process, any employee who is found by the evidence to more likely than not7 have engaged in sexual harassment will be subject to disciplinary action up to, and including, termination.
+It shall be a violation of this policy for any student or employee to be subjected to, or to subject another person to, sex discrimination or sex-based harassment.
+Following the completion of the District's grievance process, any employee who is found by the evidence to more likely than not8 have engaged in sex discrimination or sex-based harassment will be subject to disciplinary action up to, and including, termination.
 No disciplinary sanction or other action that is not a supportive measure may be taken against a respondent until the conclusion of the grievance process.
+3.26 (p.8)

-Employees who knowingly fabricate allegations of sexual harassment or purposely provide inaccurate facts shall be subject to disciplinary action up to and including termination.
-A determination that the allegations do not rise to the level of sexual harassment alone is not sufficient to conclude that any party made a false allegation or materially false statement in bad faith.
+Employees who knowingly fabricate allegations of sex discrimination or sex based harassment or purposely provide inaccurate facts shall be subject to disciplinary action up to and including termination.
+A determination that the allegations do not rise to the level of sex discrimination or sex-based harassment alone is not sufficient to conclude that any party made a false allegation or materially false statement in bad faith.